 Prepare a report to the Greater New York Hospital Association, which could be made public or otherwise shared by GNYHA, that (1) explains ways in which the new federal tax law can affect the taxes of hospital workers in New York, (2) discusses characteristics of hospital workers that are important for federal income tax, (3) presents impacts on representative households clearly and intuitively, and (4) documents data and methods clearly and convincingly.
 I anticipate a report of 10-20 pages, plus a detailed methodological appendix.
 If GNYHA seeks a different format, that would be important to know.

 Final report to be provided as soon as practical.
-Assumed here to be January 31, 2026.
-Preliminary results will be available sooner.
+Provide a preliminary report for nurses and an associated slide deck for GNYHA internal use by December 1, 2025 and a full report for hospital workers by January 31, 2026.
+In addition, Contractor will make “best efforts” to provide high-priority information to GNYHA even before December 1.

 Methods and data